 Nope.
 None.
 This publication’s income sources are all out in the open.

 What about other pecuniary interests?

 Writers published in these pages are guaranteed to have no direct (or indirect) financial affiliation with any hi-fi or audio equipment manufacturer/distributor/retailer.
-That means no writer has a (secret or otherwise) side gig as a PR representative, show organiser, manufacturer’s consultant, product photographer or hifi store sales clerk.
+That means no writer has a (secret or otherwise) side gig as a PR representative, show organiser, manufacturer’s PR representative, product photographer or hifi store sales clerk.